 Pupils will take separate assessments in the four skills of Listening, Reading, Speaking and Writing.
 Each of these will be formal assessments sat at the end of Year 11 and each examination represents 25 % of the final GCSE Spanish grade.
 Pupils build up their skills in all four language areas over the course of two years, and the GCSE questions will be set in common contexts, addressing a range of relevant contemporary and cultural themes.

 There will be five themes, each broken down into topics and sub-topics.
-The five themes will be: a) Identity and culture b) Local area, holiday, travel c) School d) Future aspirations, study and work e) International and global dimension.
-Extended vocabulary and grammar is introduced throughout the course allowing pupils to reach their own linguistic potential.
+The five themes will be: Theme 1: People and lifestyle.
+Theme; 2: Popular culture; Theme 3: Communication and the world around us.
+Extended vocabulary and grammar are introduced throughout the course allowing pupils to reach their own linguistic potential.
 A wide range of grammar is covered in line with the GCSE specification requirements.